-Philip Larkin and The Trees
+Philip Larkin And A Summary of The Trees

 The Trees is a short poem that focuses on renewal, specifically the new growth of leaves on trees that comes round annually, part of the seasonal cycle in Nature.